-Light-weight check shall be carried out at intervals not more than five years.
+Light-weight check shall be carried out at intervals not exceeding five years.

-If a change in the light-ship displacement by more than 2 % or in longitudinal centre of gravity by more than 1 % of the ship's length as compared to the approved Stability Booklet is found out as a result of the light-weight check then the ship shall be inclined.
+The ship shall be re-inclined whenever, in comparison with the originally approved Stability Booklet, the deviation of the light-ship displacement exceeds 2 % or the deviation of longitudinal centre of gravity exceeds 1 % of the ship's length is found out as a result of a light weight check.